- Rabbinic Judaism (2nd–18th century)

 Although the end of the Jewish state reduced the scope of ethical judgments in the political sphere, relations between the Jewish community and other polities—particularly the Roman and Christian empires and the Islamic states—provided opportunities for the exploration of the ethical implications of such encounters.
 Because most of these situations were characterized by gross disparities of power, with the Jews the weaker party, prudential considerations were dominant.
 Despite this, Jewish authorities sought to bring to bear upon these external arrangements the ethical standards that governed the internal structures.

 The problem of the relationship between the Jewish community, in whatever form it has existed, and other social units has been vastly complicated.
 The relation is ideally that of witness to the divine intent in the world.
 Practically, it has swung between the extremes of isolation and assimilation, in which the ideal has, on occasion, been lost sight of.
-Culturally, from its earliest beginnings, the people of Israel have met and engaged the ideas, forms, behaviours, and attitudes of their neighbours constructively.
+Culturally, from its earliest beginnings, the people of Israel have met and engaged the ideas, forms, behaviors, and attitudes of their neighbors constructively.
 Israel reformulated what it received in terms of its own commitments and affirmations.
 On more than a few occasions, as in the period of settlement in Canaan, it rejected the religious and cultural ideas and forms of the indigenous population.
-On other occasions—as in Islamic Spain from the 8th to the 15th century—it actively sought out the ideas and cultural patterns of its neighbours, viewing them from its own perspective and embracing them when they were found to be of value.
+On other occasions—as in Islamic Spain from the 8th to the 15th century—it actively sought out the ideas and cultural patterns of its neighbors, viewing them from its own perspective and embracing them when they were found to be of value.
 Indeed, the whole history of Israel’s relationship with the world may be comprehended in the metaphor, used previously, of the heartbeat with its systole and diastole.
 No period of its existence discloses either total rejection of or abject surrender to other cultural and political structures but rather a tension, with the focal point always in motion at varying rates.
 Judaism’s adjustment to and relation with other social and political units has involved larger aspects of communal and individual life.
 Whether or not under such circumstances it is helpful to describe Judaism as a civilization, it is important to recognize that, viewed functionally, much more must be included than is usually subsumed under the term religion in modern Western societies.

 The formulation of Jewish ethical doctrines

 The ethical concerns of Judaism have frequently been expressed in literary works.
-Not only were rabbinic writings constantly directed toward the establishment of legal patterns that embody such concerns, but in the medieval period the issues were dealt with in treatises on morals; in ethical wills, in which a father instructed his children about their obligations and behaviour; in sermons; and in other forms.
+Not only were rabbinic writings constantly directed toward the establishment of legal patterns that embody such concerns, but in the medieval period the issues were dealt with in treatises on morals; in ethical wills, in which a father instructed his children about their obligations and behavior; in sermons; and in other forms.
 In the 19th century the traditionalist Musar (“Moral Instructor”) movement in eastern Europe and the philosophical discussions of the nascent Reform movement in the West focused upon ethics.
 Indeed, since the political and social emancipation of the Jews, ethical and social rather than theological questions have been given priority.
 Often the positions espoused have turned out to be “Judaized” versions of ethical theories or political programs.
 In some instances, as in the case of the distinguished German Jewish philosopher Hermann Cohen (1842–1918), the result has been a compelling restatement of a secular philosophical ethics in Jewish form.
 In others it has resulted in no more than a pastiche.
 More crucial, however, is the question of the uniqueness and authority of Jewish ethics.
 The reestablishment of the Jewish state renewed the possibility that the full range of ethical decisions, communal and individual, may be confronted.
 In such a situation the ethical task of the people moves out of the realm of speculation to become actual again.

 The universe